golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

   task: {
     maxParallelTasks: args.numberOfProviders,
   },
-});
+})
 ```

-The `imageHash` parameter points to the image that we want the containers to run.
+The `imageHash` option points to the image that we want the containers to run.
 We use the hash of the image created by us, but you can use the hash received from gvmkit-build when you created your image.

 The other constructor parameters are typical configuration parameters the same as in the other examples.